 Although most new cars nowadays don’t require as much caution during the run-in period like they used to in the past, this practice is still widely recommended by auto manufacturers.
 There are some cars that are broken-in by automakers at the factory before they roll them out.
 This refers mainly to high-performance sports cars whose owners would obviously want to step on the gas right from the start, without having to run them in.

 That is the case with the Acura NSX, whose engine, as the manufacturer states, is machine-balanced and broken-in so that it is ready for high-speed driving the minute it is taken off a car dealership’s lot.
-The automaker says that each Acura NSX engine goes through a 150-mile break-in procedure, so customers don’t have to worry about keeping the revs down or being gentle on the accelerator and the brakes.
+The automaker says that each Acura NSX engine goes through a 150-mile break-in procedure, so customers don’t have to worry about keeping the revs down.
+They also don’t need to be concerned about being gentle on the accelerator and the brakes.

 Proper tire inflation and regular rotation is highly recommended.
 Car owners are advised to rotate their tires every 3,000 to 6,000 miles.
 This ensures that the wear on the tires is even.
 When your tires are worn evenly, it results in improved gas mileage.
 As far as inflation is concerned, you have to check your owner’s manual to see the correct pressure for the tires your car is equipped with.
 Once you find out the correct air pressure, make sure the tires are inflated at the recommended pressure at all times.
 You can use a tire pressure gauge for that, which you can find at most auto parts stores.

 Tire pressure is affected by temperature change.
 As the temperature rises, the air pressure in the tire increases.
 Conversely, when temperatures drop, tire pressure drops, too.
 Estimates show that for every change in temperature by 10 degrees, tire pressure changes by 1 psi.
 For instance, if the temperature rises by 10 degrees, your tire pressure will increase by 1 psi and vice versa.
 So, if the temperature decreases by 10 degrees, your tire pressure will decrease by 1 psi.
-The more your tire’s psi drops, the more likely traction and handling will be affected.
+The more the psi of your tires drops, the more likely traction and handling will be affected.

 This is why drivers need to monitor tire inflation during substantial temperature fluctuations.
 By making sure your tires are properly inflated, you help extend their longevity by up to 10% and prevent a potentially significant decrease in fuel economy.